Spider plants are known for being low maintenance, adaptable and frankly, downright hard to kill!

 Repotting Spider Plants: When and How to Do It

 Spider plants grow fast!
 Especially when they’re happy.
-Repotting might become a regular task as they quickly outgrow their pots.
+So you may find you’re having to repot on a regular basis as they outgrown their pot quickly.

 Signs Your Spider Plant Needs Repotting: